CalgaryToSpace/CTS-SAT-2-OBC-Firmware/README.md

     * Connect RX to TX, TX to RX, GND to GND.
     * Google "nucleo-144 pinout" to find the UART2 pin locations.
     * Ask a friend for help!
 8. Open SerialTest (or similar) and connect to the appropriate COM port at 115200 baud.
+Enable the "Suffix" checkbox.
     * You should see heartbeat messages every second.
 9. Try sending the "PING" command.
 You should receive a "PONG" response.